flipperman120/spin-that-wheel/README.md

-## Welcome to Index-html-files
+### Welcome to Index-html-files

+## Test the codes out at, https://flipperman120.github.io/Index-html-files/

-#to get the file that you would like down load the file and change the name to index.html
+to get the file that you would like down load the file and change the name to index.html